kongou-ae/azurestack-uptime-monitor/docs/Disconnected.md

 The disconnected version has the following prerequisites.

 - Azure Subscription to create the source VHD.
-- The linux vm extension v2.0 needs to be available in the Azure Stack enviroment.
+- The **Custom Script for Linux v2.0** needs to be available in the Azure Stack enviroment.
 It can either be downloaded from the Azure marketplace feed in Azure Stack marketplace management or imported with the [Offline Marketplace Syndication](https://github.com/Azure/AzureStack-Tools/tree/master/Syndication) for disconnected environments.
 - A tenant user in the same tenant as the SPN account that has at least **contributor** permissions to a resource group that the solution will be deployed to.
 - An SPN created in the Identity Provider ([AAD](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-create-service-principals#create-service-principal-for-azure-ad) or [ADFS](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-client-secret)).
 The authentication method for the SPN account must be with a key (certificate based authentication is not supported).
 The SPN must have **reader** permissions on the Azure Stack default provider subscription and **contributor** permissions on an Azure Stack tenant subscription.
 - An SSH key pair for authenticating to the source VHD and the solution VM.
 [Guide for creating and using the ssh key pair](/docs/SSH.md).